Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Introduction

-In this Letter, we propose an approach to infer changes in the nonequilibrium microstructure of complex fluids that display a diverse array of nonlinear behaviors when subjected to the motion of a probe dragged by traveling optical tweezers.
-We do so by leveraging a transition between different scaling regimes in the probe's fluctuations, a practical and already accessible quantity in current microrheological setups with much unexplored potential impact.
+We aim to link the fluctuations in the position of the probe with the hidden microscopic state of the fluid, and to use this connection to shed light on the mechanical properties of the fluid.
+This work introduces an approach to infer changes in the nonequilibrium microstructure of complex fluids that display a diverse array of nonlinear behaviors when subjected to the motion of a probe dragged by traveling optical tweezers.
+We achieve this by identifying transitions between different scaling regimes in the probe's fluctuations, a practical and already accessible quantity, yet crucially not usually exploited in current microrheological setups.
 Our proposed method stems from a theoretical analysis and detailed numerical simulations of a mesoscopic model for polymeric fluids.
-The scaling of the steady-state variance of the probe's position allows us to distinguish between near-equilibrium and different nonequilibrium regimes, which we link to the spatial patterns of polymer deformation.
-Specifically, a threshold velocity $v^*$ emerges, beyond which the stress relaxation occurs via activated jump dynamics.
+The scaling of the steady-state variance of the probe's position as a function of the drag speed (when properly adimensionalized) allows us to distinguish between near-equilibrium and different nonequilibrium regimes.
+In our numerical model, we link these transitions to the spatial patterns of polymer deformation and to the onset of an activated jump dynamics for stress relaxation, beyond a threshold velocity $v^*$.